 Windows Event Log Service Not Starting or Running

-For some unknown reason, if you find you are having difficulty starting the following, it is quite possible that one of the reasons could be that Windows Event Log Service is Not Running.
+If you are having difficulty starting the following, it is quite possible that one reason is that the Windows Event Log Service is Not Running.

 - Task Scheduler